About Tax Collectors

-Along with their own local involvement in personnel and financial management matters, Tax Collectors participate in the management of the executive branches of state government that include the Florida Fish Wildlife Conservation Commission, the Department of Highway Safety and Motor Vehicles, the Department of Health and the Department of Revenue.
-It is the Tax Collector who views all these departments as a whole and accordingly is able to coordinate and analyze their collective impact.
+Along with their own local involvement in personnel and financial management matters, Tax Collectors participate in the management of the executive branch of state government that include the Florida Fish Wildlife Conservation Commission, the Department of Highway Safety and Motor Vehicles, the Department of Health, the Department of Revenue and the Department of Agriculture and Consumer Services.
+It is the Tax Collector who views all these departments as a whole and accordingly is able to coordinate and analyze their collective impact on their home county.

 When drafting tax legislation and establishing rules and regulations for carrying out laws regarding the collection of taxes, staff members from the various state departments along with state legislators draw heavily on the Tax Collectors' broad knowledge base.

 Tax Collectors are the only locally elected officials who come into contact with almost every citizen.
 You can find your tax collector's information and website here.

 Provisions and Terms of Office